 Spinal Muscular Atrophy Treatment

-The FDA has approved two medications to treat SMA: nusinersen (Spinraza) and onasemnogene abeparvovec-xioi (Zolgensma).
+The FDA has approved three medications to treat SMA: nusinersen (Spinraza), onasemnogene abeparvovec-xioi (Zolgensma) and risdiplam (Evrysdi).
 Both are forms of gene therapy that affect the genes involved in SMA.
 The SMN1 and SMN2 genes give your body instructions for making a protein that helps with controlling muscle movement.

 Besides gene therapy, your doctor may suggest a few other ways to help manage symptoms:

 - Breathing.
 With SMA, especially types 1 and 2, weak muscles keep air from moving easily in and out of the lungs.
 If this happens to your child, they may need a special mask or mouthpiece.
 For severe problems, your child may use a machine that helps them breathe.

 - Swallowing and nutrition.
 When muscles in the mouth and throat are weak, babies and children with SMA can have a hard time sucking and swallowing.
 In that situation, your child may not get good nutrition and may have trouble growing.
 Your doctor may suggest working with a nutritionist.
 Some babies may need a feeding tube.

 - Movement.
 Physical and occupational therapy, which use exercises and regular daily activities, can help protect your child's joints and keep muscles strong.
 A therapist may suggest leg braces, a walker, or an electric wheelchair.
 Special tools can control computers and phones and help with writing and drawing.